carpetxie/math50-final-project/README.md

 ## Hypothesis

 The hypothesis of this project is that a linear combination of musical parameters significantly predicts the target variable of the composer.
-In other words, we think composers have distinct "musical fingerprints" that can be captured through quantifiable features like pitch, rhythm, and dynamics—and that these fingerprints are linearly separable enough for regression-based classification.
+In other words, we think composers have distinct "musical fingerprints" that can be captured through quantifiable features like pitch, rhythm, and dynamics, and that these fingerprints are linearly separable enough for regression-based classification.

 ## Literature Review